Article

 Introduction

-Welcome, Vultr Creators!
-We are thrilled you've decided to help expand our documentation library.
-The primary purpose of our documentation library is to give our international community of developers information that helps them develop solutions on Vultr's global infrastructure.
+Welcome to the Vultr Creator Program.
+We are excited to have you as a contributor to help expand our documentation library.
+The major purpose of the program is to offer our customers and the global developer community critical information that guides them when developing solutions on Vultr's Global Infrastructure.

 How to Request an Assignment